Designing oxide materials for advanced materials experiments and novel applications.

 In situ Spectroscopy

-In situ characterization gives the opportunity to investigate intrinsic electronic properties of epitaxial systems by electron spectroscopy as well as take advantage of the two ways of generating particles for deposition, i.e., electron beam deposition and pulsed laser deposition.
-Because of both the in situ thin film synthesis, eliminating anomalies due to the interaction with ambient air, as well the fact that probing depth are of the order of the thin film thicknesses, a true comparison of electronic properties and transport properties are possible.
+In situ thin film (spectroscopic) characterization gives the opportunity to investigate intrinsic electronic properties of epitaxial systems by X-ray or electron spectroscopy as well as take advantage of different techniques for deposition, i.e., electron beam deposition and pulsed laser deposition.
+Because of the in situ-ness of the thin film synthesis, eliminating anomalies due to the interaction with ambient air, as well the fact that probing depth are of the order of the thin film thicknesses, a true comparison of electronic properties and transport properties are possible.
 Collaborations exist with UU, UBC/CLS, Soleil/Orsay, UvA/LCLS, PSI, Napels, DTU and EMAT, Antwerp.

 - Current investigations, using the COMAT system at Twente, a UHV pulsed laser deposition (PLD) system with various in situ spectroscopies and imaging techniques (XPS, UPS, XPD, STM, AFM, PFM) inspired on the system above, are aimed at controlling the octahedra rotations by epitaxy and study their effect on properties of various magnetic perovskite-type oxides such as SrRuO3 and LaSrMnO3.
 Both in situ photoelectron spectroscopy as well in situ photoelectron diffraction are being employed and with an in situ nano-probe system based on scanning tunneling microscopy, transport measurements can simultaneously be performed on a local scale.